RevolutionUC/revolutionuc-website/README.md

 # Deploying

-If you have push access to the DO droplet you can run the following:
+If you have push access to the DO droplet, you can deploy the site by running:

 ```sh
 git remote add dokku dokku@revolutionuc.com:revolutionuc.com